juanm-ibarbalz/centinai/backend/README.md

 - `PORT` — Port where the backend will be hosted (used by Docker and start.sh)
 - `TIMEOUT_MINUTES` — Minutes of inactivity before a conversation is automatically closed (default: 30)
 - `CLEANUP_INTERVAL_MINUTES` — Interval in minutes for the cleanup job to run (default: 3)
+- `CORS_ALLOWED_ORIGINS` — Comma-separated list of allowed origins for CORS (required for browser/API access)

 ## Running the server